 Distribution of farmers according to composite adoption index

 The table 1., indicate that the farmers whose adoption index was obtained below 0.34 were distributed into low adoption group.
 The farmers whose adoption index was between 0.34-0.66 were distributed into medium group.
-Similarly the farmers with composite adoption index more than 0.66 were categorized among the high level of adopters.
+Similarly the farmers with composite adoption index of more than 0.66 were categorized among the high level of adopters.
 Out of 120 selected farmers, 19 farmers had high level of adoption with composite adoption index above 0.66, 69 farmers had medium level of adoption with composite adoption index 0.34-0.66, while 32 farmers had low level of adoption with composite adoption index of below 0.34.

 Table 1.;Distribution of farmers according to composite adoption index